 Sharing knowledge occurs when people are genuinely interested in helping one another develop new capacities for action; it is about creating learning processes.

-This second level is primarily about people and conversation and only a little about IT.
-For the vast majority of organizations, KM stops here.
+This second level is primarily about people and conversation, and only a little about IT.
+For most organizations, KM stops here.

 3. Sensemaking, Decision Making, and Innovation